spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/CentralDeployment.md

 # Central Deployment

-The basic idea behind the development of the UI5 Spreadsheet upload was that the control always be deployed with each app.
+The foundational concept of the UI5 Spreadsheet upload control's development emphasizes its individual deployment alongside each application.
+However, an alternative deployment strategy exists, allowing for the control to be centrally hosted on the backend.
-But there is also the possibility to deploy the control centrally on the backend.
-It should be noted that the control is consumed version indipendently.
-This makes it more independent and a new version can always be deployed.

-Currently there is no automatic possibility to do this automatically.
-Therefore, here are the instructions on how to upload the UI5 Spreadsheet centrally in an ABAP on premise system.
+Key Points:

+- **Version Independence**: The control operates independently of specific versions, enhancing its autonomy and facilitating seamless updates with new versions.
+  - **Centralized Deployment Options**:
+    1. **ABAP On-Premise System**: Instructions for centralized uploading in an ABAP on-premise environment.
+    2. **HTML5 Repository on BTP**: Steps for deploying in an HTML5 repository on SAP Business Technology Platform (BTP).

+**Note**: As of the current state, there is no automated process for central deployment.
+Detailed below are manual instructions for implementing centralized deployment of the UI5 Spreadsheet control.

 ## Deployment to On-Premise ABAP System